 After spending much of 2020 and 2021 inside their homes, British people are discovering the joys of creating their own private spaces in their gardens.
 These are often timber buildings, which are turned into man caves or she sheds (also called “she caves”).
 In keeping with the times, they should probably be called “they cave” or “they shed”.
+Most of these inspiration ideas start life as a timber garage or wooden workshop.

 If you have an outdoor area on your property, you can easily build, or convert a shed into, a garden studio with all the comforts.
 Spending some time apart from your partner or family, focusing on your own hobbies, is thought to be very healthy.
 And for those who now work from home full-time, stepping outside, albeit briefly, and spending time in a different environment is hugely beneficial to their mental balance.
 If you’ve decided to take the plunge and you’re looking for inspiration, we have put together a fantastic list of ideas for creating your very own cave.